Set a static IP in Debian

 nameserver 1.0.0.1

-Save and close the file, then try checking restarting and checking the status again.
+Save and close the file, then try restarting networking.service and checking the status again.
 You may need to reboot for the changes to take effect.

 Once the networking.service is up and running, also check your IP address with the following command: